rohilrg/RecognizeMe/README.md

 A NER classifier ingesting stream of strings using Google Pub-Sub.

 ## Idea behind the project:
 This side project was made to imagine a scenario where a stream of data (strings) is sent out by the any producer (in Apache Kafka lingo).
-Upon arrival, how Named Entity Recognition (NER) Engine recognize each string into a cluster of different categories keeping in mind the fact that the synonyms or the same contextual string are grouped together.
+Upon arrival, how Named Entity Recognition (NER) Engine recognize each string into a cluster of different categories keeping in mind the fact that the synonyms or the same contextual stringsare grouped together.

+## Entities that can be recognized NER Engine:
+- Location
+- Address
+- Company Name
+- Serial Number
+- Physical Good
+- Others
 ## Pre-installation steps:
 - Make sure you have python 3+ installed on your computer.
 - Make sure you have pip3 package installed on your computer.